There are requirements and the guidance that follows is to ensure your enjoyment, comfort and well being during the time you spend with us.

 The golf course is very undulating and at certain times of the year can be slippery.
 Golfers should ensure that they wear appropriate footwear for the conditions and soft spikes or spikeless golf shoes are worn at their own risk.

-Tailored shorts are allowed on the course when worn with socks which must at least cover the ankles and be predominantly white.
+Tailored shorts are allowed on the course when worn with socks, the socks must be predominantly white.
 See PDF for full details of Dress requirements.

 Smart casual dress suitable for a private golf club is permitted in the Clubhouse and the dining rooms.
 Certain events may require a different code and if so it will be specified on that event's notice.